SSayerTech/tax-compliance-monitor-frontend-template/README.md

 The risk profile tab shows pre-computed scores stored in the database.
 This endpoint provides a complementary live view: how many invoices currently involve blocked counterparts, the total amount at stake, and the resulting risk tier.
-Because it is computed at query time from live data, it can diverge from the stored score — and that divergence is itself informative to the analyst.
+Because it is computed at query time from live data, it can diverge from the stored score, and that divergence is itself informative to the analyst.

 **`GET /api/risk/:taxpayerId/exposure`**